uthcode/learntosolveit/source/python.rst

         Coroutines are subroutines that allow multiple entry points for suspending and resuming execution at certain locations.
 Subroutine are subprograms, methods, functions for performing a subtask and it is relatively independent of other task.
-Coroutines are usful for implementing cooperative tasks, iterators, infinite lists and pipes.
+Coroutines are useful for implementing cooperative tasks, iterators, infinite lists and pipes.
 Cooperative Tasks - Similar programs, CPU is yielded to each program coperatively.
 Iterators - an object that allows the programmer to traverse all the elements of a collection.
 Lazy Evaluation is the technique